Kolubara

+Watershed

-Kolubara is formed by the two small rivers Obnica and Jablanica.
+The Kolubara is formed by two small rivers, the Obnica and Jablanica.

 Obnica is the river in Western Serbia that springs at the foot of the mountain Medvednik.
 It flows eastward, through the villages of Suvodanje, Bobova, Majinović, Pričević and Zlatarić, and at the city of Valjevo meets the river Jablanica and forms Kolubara.
 The Obnica is 25 km long.

 Jablanica originates on the eastern slopes of the Jablanik mountain, just few kilometers away from Obnica.
 It curves around Parač mountain and next to the village of Balinović, before it meets Obnica in Valjevo.
-Jablanica is 21.5 km long.
+The Jablanica is 21.5 km long.

 This is also the beginning of the 90 km long region of the Kolubara valley, divided in two large parts, referred to as Upper (gornja) Kolubara and Lower (donja) Kolubara (around the Belgrade's suburb of Obrenovac).